-For the uninitiated, we can group insurance protection into 2 groups, those with cash values and those without cash values.
+For the uninitiated, we can group insurance protection into 2 groups:

-When you buy such policies, you are TRANSFERRING the job of building wealth to the insurance company.
+When you purchase such policies with cash values, you are TRANSFERRING the job of building wealth to the insurance company.

 Your insurance premiums paid contribute to participating funds, which are either the main funds or sub funds formed by the investment managers in the insurance companies to meet the objectives of the various cash value insurance policies.

-How well your insurance policies do will depend on the performance of the participating funds.
+How well your insurance policies do eventually in terms of returns will depend on the performance of the participating funds.

 The participating funds invest in a combination of:

 Every year, if your policy has some sort of cash value that links to a participating fund, they will provide an update on investment returns and their current allocation to these asset classes.

 Here is an example of the allocation of the participating fund of my Tokio Marine Limited whole life plan.